-Before the hosts' dominance began, it was Lee Bowyer's men who took the lead through a Jayden Stockley header.
+Before Town's dominance began, Lee Bowyer's men took the lead through a Jayden Stockley header.

 Vassell and Madden had chances to win it for Town in the second half, but it was ultimately a frustrating afternoon for Simon Grayson's side.

 The closest they came to getting the opener was in the 53rd minute when James Norwood hit the post.

 The visitors almost went ahead early on through Panutche Camara, but he was denied by a brilliant save from Gavin Bazanu.

 Aaron Morley's long-range effort forced Jake Cooper into a stunning stop with 20 minutes left as Dale looked for a winner.